seo4ajax/haproxy-seo4ajax/README.md

 ## Integration in the configuration file

-Integrate the following lines in the configuration file and deplace `<TOKEN_SEO4AJAX>` with the site token in SEO4Ajax (e.g. f594d3367b818ecefe28e9caba24fe16)
+Integrate the following lines in the configuration file and replace `<TOKEN_SEO4AJAX>` with the site token in SEO4Ajax (e.g. f594d3367b818ecefe28e9caba24fe16)

 ```